Cricket-Penpix of England's Ashes squad

 Right-arm fast bowler

-Finn marked his first home test with five for 87 against Bangladesh at Lord's, bowling with impressive pace and control.
+Finn marked his first home test with four wickets in the first innings and five in the second against Bangladesh at Lord's, bowling with impressive pace and control.

-His height and speed had already marked him out at an early age as an England prospect and his performance against Bangladesh at the headquarters of his county club Middlesex confirmed his selection for the subsequent Pakistan series and the Ashes tour of Australia.
+His height and speed had already marked him out at an early age as an England prospect and his performance against Bangladesh at the headquarters of his county club Middlesex confirmed his selection for the subsequent Pakistan series and the Ashes tour of Australia in 2010-11.

-Finn took six for 125 in the first test in Brisbane but lost his place later in the series to Tim Bresnan and, although, he has been an England regular since, he can still be expensive.
+Finn took six for 125 in the first test in Brisbane but lost his place later in the series to Tim Bresnan.

+Although playing a big role in home and away series against New Zealand this year, Finn was dropped after the first Ashes test in Nottingham after proving expensive and is battling to recover his place as England's third seamer in the coming series.

 Well fancy that: Finn scored 56 runs from 203 balls, his maiden first class half-century, to help England escape with a draw in the first test in Dunedin against New Zealand this year.